-This week on Let’s Go Green with Aisling O’Rourke on Midlands 103, we’re hearing from local voices taking action on climate and biodiversity, as well as highlighting an invasive species discovery with national significance.
+This week on Let’s Go Green with Aisling O’Rourke on Midlands 103, we’re examining how national policy, community safety and business leadership intersect with sustainability.

 Tune in every Monday night at 7pm on Midlands 103 or listen back on your preferred podcast platform.
 Let’s Go Green is proudly sponsored by EirGrid Group.